programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 Values in Refine can be transformed using the General Refine Expression Language ([GREL](https://github.com/OpenRefine/OpenRefine/wiki/General-Refine-Expression-Language)).
 The *Expression* box accepts GREL functions that will be applied to each cell in the existing column to create values for the new one.
+The *Preview* window below the *Expression* box displays the current value on the left and the value for the new column on the right.

-The default expression is `value`, the [GREL variable](https://github.com/OpenRefine/OpenRefine/wiki/Variables) representing the current value of a cell.
+The default expression is `value`, the [GREL variable](https://github.com/OpenRefine/OpenRefine/wiki/Variables) representing the current contents of a cell.
-This means that each cell will be copied to the new column.
+This means that each cell is simply copied to the new column, which is reflected in the *Preview*.
-The preview below the expression box will reflect this.
+GREL variables and functions are strung together in sequence using a period, called dot notation, often starting with the raw cell `value`.
+This allows complex operations to be constructed by passing the results of each function to the next.

-GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
+GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using `select()` and the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
-Delete `value`, then type `value.parseHtml().select("p")` into the expression box.
+Starting with variable `value`, add the functions `parseHtml()` and `select("p")` in the *Expression* box using dot notation, resulting in `value.parseHtml().select("p")`.
+Do not click *OK* at this point, but look at the *Preview* to see the result of the expression.

 {% include figure.html caption="Edit the GREL expression" filename="refine-parse-html.png" %}

 Notice that the preview now shows an [array](https://en.wikipedia.org/wiki/Array_data_type) of all the `p` elements found in the page.
 Refine represents an array as a comma separated list enclosed in square brackets, for example `[ "one", "two", "three" ]`.

+Refine is visual and iterative; it is common to gradually build up an expression while checking the *Preview* to see the result.
-Try the following GREL expressions and watch the preview window to understand how they function:
+Try the following GREL statements in the *Expression* box without clicking *OK*.
+Watch the preview window to understand how they function and learn more about the data:

 - Adding an index number to the expression selects one element from the array, for example `value.parseHtml().select("p")[0]`.
-In this example, the beginning of the file contains many paragraphs of license information that are unnecessary for the data set.
+In the sonnets example, the beginning of the file contains many paragraphs of license information that are unnecessary for the data set.
 Skipping ahead, the first sonnet is found at `value.parseHtml().select("p")[37]`.
 - GREL also supports using negative index numbers, thus `value.parseHtml().select("p")[-1]` will return the last item in the array.
 Working backwards, the last sonnet is at index `[-3]`.
 - Using these index numbers, it is possible to slice the array, extracting only the range of `p` that contain sonnets.
 Add the `slice()` function to the expression to preview the sub-set: `value.parseHtml().select("p").slice(37,-2)`.

-> GREL variables and functions are strung together in sequence using a period, often starting with the raw cell `value`.
-> This allows complex operations to be constructed by passing the results of each function to the next.
-> Notice how it is possible to gradually build up an expression while checking the preview to see the result.
-> Refine is visual and iterative.
-> Test out a transformation to see what happens--it is very easy to undo!
-> The full history of operations is recorded in the `Undo / Redo` tab.

 Clicking *Ok* with the expression `value.parseHtml().select("p").slice(37,-2)` will result in a blank column, a common cause of confusion when working with arrays.
 Refine will not store an array object as a cell value.